ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 3. C requests an access token for the right audience and scope from the right AS, based on pre-configured parameters on the client and the information from the EAD item Request Creation Hints within EDHOC message\_2, like if C had received a Request Creation Hints response.

    C should already know the right audience and scope to specify in the access token request, as that information is not provided by RS in the EAD item Request Creation Hints within EDHOC message\_2 (see {{as-creation-hints}}).
-There may also be default audience and scope set at the AS to use, if none is specified by C in its access token request.
+There may also be default audience and scope set at AS to use, if none is specified by C in its access token request.

 4. C sends EDHOC message\_3 to RS, specifying the access token by means of the EAD item ACE-OAuth Access Token.